amirhkhalilian/ADMM-mTRF/README.md

 ```

 ## fast implementation for multi-sensor measurments
 We compare our implementation to the example provided by `NapLib` [here](https://naplib-python.readthedocs.io/en/latest/auto_examples/strf_fitting/plot_STRF_fitting_basics.html).
-The `NapLib` library fits the mTRF model separately for each sensor and uses the generic solver from scikit-learn for elastic net regularization.
+The `NapLib` library fits the mTRF model separately for each sensor and uses the generic solver from scikit-learn for elastic net regularization.We show that ADMM_mTRF recovers the same TRFs in a fraction of the run-time from NapLib.

-We show that

 | Model Name | Training Time (sec) |
 |------------|---------------------|